rodrigomanhaes/rasper/README.rst

 should be configured.

 ``Rasper::Report.generate`` returns an array containing PDF content.
-It takes the jasper file name, an array of hashes with the fields and values for the report, and an optional third hash argument with the report parameters.
+It takes the jasper file name, an array of hashes having the fields and values for the report, and an optional third hash argument containing the report parameters.
 All the hash keys should match the fields and parameter names within the JRXML report.

 Contributing